Fix and Flip Loan

 Construction Holdback The component of the total loan that will go towards the purchase price.
 This amount is wired to the title company at closing.

-Interest Reserves Reserves collected on the settlement statement and held in escrow for the servicer to pay one or more monthly interest payments. as determined during underwriting based on credit score and late payment history.
+Interest Reserves Reserves collected on the settlement statement and held in servicing escrow to be drawn down as payment for interest accrued as determined during underwriting based on credit score and late payment history.

 LOE Letter of explanation.
 A document that offers further details or clarification on particular issues, like a borrower's financial status, credit history, or background.